leminhtuan2015/Today-I-Learn/languagle_javascript/nodejs/nodejs_npm.md

 ### What is NPM?
 * NPM = Node Package Manager
 * NPM is a package manager for Node.js packages, it is the same **pod** of IOS
+* The NPM program is installed on your computer when you install Node.js